In order to work with an animal as intelligent and sensitive as the horse we must first work on ourselves.

 We need to be in a “learning frame of mind” just as we strive to have our horses relaxed and in a “learning frame of mind” wouldn’t it make sense that those working with them were too?

 Horses are extremely sensitive, notice how they pick up on your bad mood or know when your nervous around them?
-Horses really do feed off our energy.
+Horses really do feed off our energy so it is important to be self aware and understand ourselves and how we affect our horse.

 I believe that if we continue to learn as much as we can and keep an open mind then we are free to experiment and create our own experiences of why something works for us.
-I also believe that we need to be clear on our morals and values, this will help us determine what is in alignment for us and our horses, creating our own way.
+I also believe that we need to be clear on our morals and values, this will help us determine what is in alignment for us and our horses, creating our very own way of horsemanship.

 Horses don’t try to scare people or do the wrong things intentionally; they simply do what they are being asked (or what they think they are being asked) or they do what they think they need to do to stay balanced or protect themselves.